 1. Take Off Peeling Paint

-Old benches or garden fences can be given a new lease of life with a simple paint job, but only if you thoroughly remove old paint first.
+Old benches or garden fences can be given a new lease of life with a simple paint job, but only if you thoroughly remove the old paint first.
 Otherwise, your lovely new paint job will turn scruffy again before you know it.

 2. Revamp Chopping Boards